Vyral/kathleen-provancher/_posts/2024-10-31-two-reasons-why-the-housing-market-won-t-crash.md

 &nbsp;

 You may have heard chatter recently about the economy and talk about a possible recession.
-It's no surprise that kind of noise gets some people worried about a housing market crash.
+It’s no surprise that kind of noise gets some people worried about a housing market crash.
 Maybe you’re one of them.
 But here’s the good news – there’s no need to panic.
 The [housing market](https://www.simplifyingthemarket.com/2024/09/06/early-forecasts-for-the-2025-housing-market-infographic/?a=756766-5aa96cf21f40ef72c25018d99911fe40) is not set up for a crash right now.

 Real estate journalist Michele Lerner [says](https://finance.yahoo.com/personal-finance/when-will-the-housing-market-crash-again-170038789.html){: target="_blank" rel="noreferrer noopener"}: